The Art Gallery Guardian

 It is well known that the number of min-cuts in a graph is .
 [1]

-In the entire article, unless specifically stated, we assume is a fixed integer at least , and is a fixed value at least .
+Unless specifically stated, we assume is a fixed integer at least , and is a fixed value at least .

 We can express the state alternatively.